RobertAndion/Discord_Music_Bot/README.md

 ## WELCOME FUNCTIONS:

-**NEW:** In order to use the welcome functions you must enable "Privileged Gateway Intents" on the discord developer page under the Bot section.
+In order to use the welcome functions you must enable "Privileged Gateway Intents" on the discord developer page under the Bot section.
 Enable the
 "SERVER MEMBERS INTENT" this will allow the function to welcome new members.

 These are automated functions that will activate on a new member joining.
 They will be greeted in your "general" chat